harrisonized/seaFish/data/scrnaseq-ballesteros/README.md

 │   └─ spleen2/counts/...
 └─ README.md
 ```
 In total, there are 27 files, split into 9 folders.
+Note that there's a bug in `pbzt13_2` that prevents it from being used.
+The matrix contains 3,388 genes, but the genes file only contains 3,204 genes.